PrefectHQ/prefect/docs/guides/secrets.md

     snowflake_flow()
 ```

+Fill in the relevant details for your Snowflake account and run the script.

 Note that the flow reads the Snowflake password from the AWS Secret Manager and uses it in the `SnowflakeCredentials` block.
 The `SnowflakeConnector` block uses the nested `SnowflakeCredentials` block to connect to Snowflake.

-Fill in the relevant details for your Snowflake account and run the script.
+Again, neither of the Snowflake blocks are saved, so the credentials are not stored in Prefect Cloud.

 Check out the [`prefect-snowflake` docs](/integrations/prefect-snowflake) for more examples of working with Snowflake.